-In December 2015, the HemAcure Consortium (which included the Company) was awarded a €5.6 million (approximately \$8.5 million) non-dilutive grant by the European Commission's Horizon 2020 Program.
-The Company expects to receive total funding in the amount of €1,019,378 (approximately \$1.48 million), representing its portion of the grant, based upon the terms of the grant agreement.
-In November 2017, the Company received an interim payment in the amount of €226,603 (\$331,770).
-All product development activities to be performed by the Company, as outlined in the grant agreement with the European Commission's Horizon 2020 Program, were completed by October 31, 2019.
-The Company's final funding claim of €226,268 (\$329,207), included in amounts receivable at October 31, 2019, passed audit by the European Commission and was collected subsequent to October 31, 2019 fiscal year end.
+In December 2015, the HemAcure Consortium (which included the Company) was awarded a $\in$ 5.6 million (approximately \$8.5 million) non-dilutive grant by the European Commission's Horizon 2020 Program.
+All product development activities to be performed by the Company were completed by October 31, 2019.
+The Company's final funding claim of $\in$ 226,268 (\$329,207), included in amounts receivable as at October 31, 2019, was collected during the three months ended January 31, 2020.
+The Company received total grant funding of $\in$ 1,019,378 (approximately \$1.48 million).

 During 2016, the Company was awarded a US\$2.45 million (~\$3.2 million) grant under an agreement with JDRF.
-The grant supports the US Phase I/II Cell Pouch Clinical Trial Pursuant to the agreement with JDRF, the Company has committed to perform certain clinical trial activities and to use commercially reasonable efforts to introduce a diabetes product into the US market.
+The grant supports the US Phase I/II Cell Pouch Clinical Trial.
+Pursuant to the agreement with JDRF, the Company has committed to perform certain clinical trial activities and to use commercially reasonable efforts to introduce a diabetes product into the US market.
 Further, the agreement creates an obligation for the Company to pay royalties to JDRF on any future net sales received by the Company from a diabetes product or in certain future license or disposition transactions limited to a certain percentage of funds received over time up to a prescribed limit related to the amount of the grant funding.
-A grant contribution of US\$200,000 (\$263,200) relating to milestone achievement was earned during the year ended October 31, 2019 (2018 - US\$400,000 (\$535,662)), and included in amounts receivable as at October 31, 2019 (October 31, 2018 - US\$nil (\$nil)).
-Remaining funding available to be advanced under the JDRF grant award totals approximately US\$1.48 million (\$1.95 million) as at October 31, 2019.
+A grant contribution of US\$200,000 (\$264,660) relating to milestone achievement was earned and recorded during the final quarter of the year ended October 31, 2019 and included in amounts receivable as at January 31, 2020.
+Remaining funding available to be advanced under the JDRF grant award totals approximately US\$1.48 million (\$1.95 million) as at January 31, 2020.